convox/docs/docs/integrations/circleci.md

           rack: production
           app: example
 ```
-This will build and deploy your app in a single step
+This will build and deploy your App in a single step

 If you would prefer to use the Convox Orb commands directly you need to run the `checkout` command before deploy:
 ```yaml